PE 2.0 » Console » Grouping and Classifying Nodes

 site and populate it with super-classes, which declare all of the smaller classes a given type of machine will need.

-There are many ways to compose these classes; which one you choose depends on how your own collection of modules works.
+There are many ways to compose these classes, and you’ll have to decide based on how your own collection of modules works.
 Some possibilities:

 - Create many non-overlapping classes, such that any node will only have one class assigned to it.